Refreshing Rhubarb Cocktail with Tequila and Lime

 - Juice of 1/2 a lime, plus thinly sliced lime for garnish

-- 2 ounces ice cold gin
+- 2 ounces (60 ml) ice cold tequila or gin

-- 2 ounces dry white vermouth
+- 2 ounces (60 ml) dry white vermouth

-- 2 ounces rhubarb syrup
+- 2 ounces (60 ml) Rhubarb Syrup

-- Dash of bitters (Peychauds is my favorite)
+- Dash of bitters ([Peychauds]

 - Combine ingredients for cocktail in a shaker with ice cubes.
 Shake vigorously and strain into a rocks glass filled with crushed ice.
 Garnish with lime wheel.

 - The rhubarb syrup recipe will yield more than enough for 4 drinks.
 Double the batch for a party.

 - Stir extra syrup into sparkling water for a non-alcoholic cocktail or pour over fresh strawberries and yogurt.